 - Diplomacy and Interpersonal Skills – The capacity to effectively and tactfully handle difficult or sensitive issues and to constructively embrace different points of view, resolve conflicts, and bring cohesion to a wide array of stakeholders while interacting with them in a positive manner, treating them fairly, and listening carefully to what they have to say.

 - Leadership and Flexibility – The ability to organize and motivate others to accomplish goals and the agility to embrace and implement change when needed, serving as an inspiring leader.

-- Community Focused and Self-Starting – The aptitude to anticipate community needs, wants, and expectations and to demonstrate initiative and willingness to work with the goal of meeting or exceeding those needs.
+- Community Focused and Self-Starting – The aptitude to anticipate community needs, wants, and expectations and demonstrate initiative and willingness in meeting or exceeding those needs.

 A bachelor's degree (master’s degree preferred) and a demonstrated track record of increasingly responsible leadership experience in nonprofit arts and culture organizations, public arts agencies, foundations, other grantmaking organizations, or similar institutions are required.
 A passion for artists and the arts in its myriad of forms is expected.
 Demonstrated fundraising and advocacy success is essential.
 Experience working with elected officials and nonprofit boards, as well as excellent written and verbal skills, are necessary.
 The successful candidate will be a dynamic leader with a demonstrated record of success in creating, leading, and managing through change.

 Compensation and Benefits